RedPRL/mugen/README.markdown

 ## Classes of Level Shifting Operators

 It was noted in the Conor McBride’s notes that any class of strictly monotone operators on levels closed under identity and composition will work.
-Originally, the class of functions `(fun i -> i + n)` for any `n >= 0` was chosen as it is the practically minimum class.
+Originally, the class of functions `(fun i -> i + n)` for any `n >= 0` was chosen as it is practically the minimum usable class.
 We are also considering a larger class of strictly monotone functions that agree with `(fun i -> i + n)` only for large enough `i`.
 Both classes are implemented in this package.

 - `Mugenjou.Shift.Fixed`: the class of functions `(fun i -> i + n)`
 - `Mugenjou.Shift.FinSkip`: the class of monotone functions that agree with `(fun i -> i + n)` for large enough `i`